italia/spid-cie-oidc-django/docs/CREATE_A_FEDERATION.md

 Click on _Federation Entity Configuration_ and create your entity, with the following information:

 - sub
-- jwks (if omitted they will auto provisioned)
+- jwks (if omitted it will auto provisioned)
 - metadata, containing the endpoints that matches to your urls webpaths
 - is_active, must set to True